Azure-Samples/ms-identity-java-spring-tutorial/1-Authentication/sign-in/README.md

 ## Prerequisites

 - [JDK Version 15](https://jdk.java.net/15/).
-This sample has been developed on Java 15 but may be compatible with other versions.
+This sample has been developed on a system with Java 15 but may be compatible with other versions.
 - [Maven 3](https://maven.apache.org/download.cgi)
 - [Java Extension Pack for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-pack) for Visual Studio Code is recommended for running this sample VSCode.
 - An **Azure AD** tenant.
 For more information see: [How to get an Azure AD tenant](https://docs.microsoft.com/azure/active-directory/develop/quickstart-create-new-tenant)